json-api-dotnet/JsonApiDotNetCore/wiki/v4/content/serialization.md

 ### Deserialization

 The previous `JsonApiDeSerializer` implementation is now split into a `RequestDeserializer` and `ResponseDeserializer`.
-Both inherit from `DocumentParser` which does the shared parsing.
+Both inherit from `BaseDocumentParser` which does the shared parsing.

-#### DocumentParser
+#### BaseDocumentParser

-Responsible for
+This (base) class is responsible for:

-- Converting the serialized string content into an intance of the `Document` class.
+* Converting the serialized string content into an intance of the `Document` class.
+Which is the most basic version of JSON API which has a `Data`, `Meta` and `Included` property.
-- Building instances of the corresponding resource class (eg `Article`) by going through the document's primary data (`Document.Data`, [see primary data spec](https://jsonapi.org/format/#document-top-level)).
+* Building instances of the corresponding resource class (eg `Article`) by going through the document's primary data (`Document.Data`) For the spec for this: [Document spec](https://jsonapi.org/format/#document-top-level).

-Responsibility of any implementation-specific parsing is shifted through the abstract `DocumentParser.AfterProcessField()` method.
+Responsibility of any implementation the base class-specific parsing is shifted through the abstract `BaseDocumentParser.AfterProcessField()` method.
 This method is fired once each time after a `AttrAttribute` or `RelationshipAttribute` is processed.
-It allows a implementation of `DocumentParser` to intercept the parsing and add steps that are only required for clients/servers.
+It allows a implementation of `BaseDocumentParser` to intercept the parsing and add steps that are only required for new implementations.

 #### ResponseDeserializer

 The client deserializer complements the base deserialization by

--   overriding the `AfterProcessField` method which takes care of the Included section \* after a relationship was deserialized, it finds the appended included object and adds it attributs and (nested) relationships
+* overriding the `AfterProcessField` method which takes care of the Included section \* after a relationship was deserialized, it finds the appended included object and adds it attributs and (nested) relationships
--   taking care of remaining top-level members. that are only relevant to a client-side parser (meta data, server-side errors, links).
+* taking care of remaining top-level members. that are only relevant to a client-side parser (meta data, server-side errors, links).

 #### RequestDeserializer

 For server-side parsing, no extra parsing needs to be done after the base deserialization is completed.
 It only needs to keep track of which `AttrAttribute`s and `RelationshipAttribute`s were targeted by a request.
 This is needed for the internals of JADNC (eg the repository layer).

--   The `AfterProcessField` method is overriden so that every attribute and relationship is registered with the `ITargetedFields` service after it is processed.
+* The `AfterProcessField` method is overriden so that every attribute and relationship is registered with the `ITargetedFields` service after it is processed.

 ## Serialization

-Like with the deserializers, `JsonApiSerializer` is now split up into a `ResponseSerializer` and `RequestSerializer`.
-Both inherit from a shared `DocumentBuilder` class.
-Additionally, `DocumentBuilder` inherits from `ResourceObjectBuilder`, which is extended by `IncludedResourceObjectBuilder`.
+Like with the deserializers, `JsonApiSerializer` is now split up into these classes (indentation implies hierarchy/extending):

+* `IncludedResourceObjectBuilder`

+* `ResourceObjectBuilder` - *abstract*
+  * `DocumentBuilder` - *abstract* -
+    * `ResponseSerializer`
+    * `RequestSerializer`

 ### ResourceObjectBuilder

 At the core of serialization is the `ResourceObject` class [see resource object spec](https://jsonapi.org/format/#document-resource-objects).

-ResourceObjectBuilder is responsible for

--   Building a `ResourceObject` from an entity given a list of `AttrAttribute`s and `RelationshipAttribute`s. - Note: the resource object builder is NOT responsible for figuring out which attributes and relationships should be included in the serialization result, because this differs depending on an the implementation being client or server side.
+ResourceObjectBuilder is responsible for Building a `ResourceObject` from an entity given a list of `AttrAttribute`s and `RelationshipAttribute`s. - Note: the resource object builder is NOT responsible for figuring out which attributes and relationships should be included in the serialization result, because this differs depending on an the implementation being client or server side.
 Instead, it is provided with the list.

 Additionally, client and server serializers also differ in how relationship members ([see relationship member spec](https://jsonapi.org/format/#document-resource-object-attributes) are formatted.
 The responsibility for handling this is again shifted, this time by virtual `ResourceObjectBuilder.GetRelationshipData()` method.
 This method is fired once each time a `RelationshipAttribute` is processed, allowing for additional serialization (like adding links or metadata).